TypeCobolTeam/TypeCobol/Documentation/COMPILATION_STEPS.md

 2. PArse CodeElements from tokens located inside the reparse section
 3. Convert each CodeElement context built by ANTLR into a real `CodeElement` instance

 The results of this step are stored in `CodeElements` collection at the `CodeElementsLine` level.
+Each code element holds its own diagnostic collection.
+The `ParserDiagnostics` of `CodeElementsLine` stores diagnostics produced by this step that cannot be attached directly to a code element.
+This is used mainly for exceptions happening during parsing and also for diagnostics produced during the processing of `REPLACE`/`COPY` directives.

-The `ParserDiagnostics` collection also contains diagnostics produced by this step.
-And the `ActiveReplaceDirective` which tracks the `REPLACE` that applies to a given line is updated during this step too.
+The `ActiveReplaceDirective` which tracks the `REPLACE` that applies to a given line is updated during this step too.

 ### Reparse section